Good Morning, Sleeping Lion: Production

 Good Morning, Sleeping Lion was first announced on January 17, 2022, as the first starring role of Seiji Takaiwa, best known for his work as suit actor in the Kamen Rider and Super Sentai franchises since 1988, which earned him the nickname "Mr. Heisei Kamen Rider".
 He was first approached for the role in late 2021 by Toei producer Hideaki Tsukada, who wanted to put him in a starring role.

 On January 26, it was announced that Miho Watanabe would appear as the female lead, and four actors who portrayed the human form of Kamen Riders would also appear as the antagonists: Takayuki Tsubaki (Kamen Rider Blade), Masahiro Inoue (Kamen Rider Decade), Shun Nishime (Kamen Rider Ghost), and Gaku Sano (Kamen Rider Gaim).
 Watanabe would also perform the theme song, "Hitoribocchi no Kakumei" (ひとりぼっちの革命), which is also her character's song in-universe.
+Years before the announcement, Watanabe, who was a member of girl group Hinatazaka46 at the time, had been told by a fortune teller that she would be involved in a project "related to Kamen Rider" on the group's weekly variety show, Hinatazaka de Aimashō.

 Miyuki Nishijima, who has appeared in several Super Sentai series, is also a choreographer and instructed Takaiwa and Watanabe for their dance scenes.
 Kōji Nakamura, known as the leading suit actor for the Heisei-era Ultraman series, would appear as the yakuza group's strongest fighter.

 Takaiwa commented that the fighting styles were more realistic than in his previous works, combining combat and self-defense and incorporating elements of Wing Chun, aikido, and submission wrestling, and as he was already in his fifties, he also asked the action directors to adjust the scenes accordingly.
 Takaiwa also described his on-set relationship with Watanabe as "like father and daughter" as she is the same age as his son, who also appears in the film as a Grim Reapers thug.
 On doing the wotagei scene, he commented that it was "more difficult" than the fight scenes.
 Meanwhile, Tsubaki commented that he wanted to return Takaiwa's favor by taking part in the film, and he and Sano were excited to engage in fight scenes against him.